 We know that verbalizing a question can help to clarify it, so we often get people talking to a neighbor or to the others at their small table, to help define what problems they face.
-We know that talking to someone else about an insight you’ve had after listening to a provocative presentation can expand the insight, and hearing someone else’s “Aha” can broaden your own understanding.
-We find that when a group functions properly, the whole is greater than the sum of its parts – but they often don’t know that until they talk to each other.
+We also know that talking to someone else about an insight you’ve had after listening to a provocative presentation can expand the insight, and hearing someone else’s “Aha” can broaden your own understanding.
+And we find that when a group functions properly, the whole is greater than the sum of its parts – but they often don’t know that until they talk to each other.

 Sometimes, however, the din of workshop chatter can be too much.
 After three days of “turn and talk” and exchanging ideas and mapping out scenarios together, we’re overloaded and over-stimulated.
 Our brains are full.
 We cease to think with clarity or good judgment.